 Downtown Spokane serves as a central location for many support services for homeless individuals and families in the city and surrounding area.
 In recent years, the City of Spokane and Spokane County have led a regional approach to end homelessness, providing services and solutions for those experiencing homelessness.
-This new approach acknowledges that connecting individuals with services in their own communities has better outcomes than sending individuals to other locations they are not familiar with to access services.
+This new approach acknowledges that connecting individuals with services in their own communities leads to better outcomes, and increased stability than sending individuals to other locations they are not familiar with to access services.